 When you’re about to show the world a project you’ve been working on for years, you can’t risk getting caught with a poor visualization.
 So how do you spot a bad job before it’s too late?
-According to one of the sharpest Visual Artists we know, there’s one element worthy of some extra attention.
+Asking one of the sharpest Visual Artists we know, there’s one element worthy of some extra attention.
 Ready to turn your dreams into dust in the blink of an eye.
-It’s time to take a good look into the art of visualizing people.
+Let’s take a good look at the art of visualizing people.

 When it comes to visualizations, the world is not getting less picky.
 Today’s expectations of 3D imagery are sky-high as to technical skill, creativity, and emotional leverage.
 And out of all elements at play, people (you might recognize this from the real world) are one of the most challenging ones to deal with.
 To blame is nothing but human biology, which obviously didn’t spend millions of years learning how to spot a fraud for nothing.
 So why not invest all our creativity in visualizing breathtaking buildings instead?

 And this is why people in visualizations make all the difference: Poorly executed, they can eliminate all sense of credibility to your vision in seconds, leaving a slightly itchy feeling of awkwardness behind.
 However, made with the right time, skill, and care, it’ll bring an almost magical spark of authenticity to the imagery, helping the audience connect with your vision in a deeply personal way.
 So how to separate the good from the bad?